Bathe With an Ostomy-The Easy Way

 - A hair dryer to dry the area thoroughly before you apply the new ostomy wafer and pouch set

 So it is easy to see that just in the preparation area that one choice is much easier than doing the other choice.

 If You Need A Reason To Pick Choice 2

 From the onset it definitely is much easier to pick choice one.
 Just get in the tub or the shower.
 That is actually what I always do.

-In fact I will be very honest with you.
-I just will not do choice two because of all of the extra effort it takes to do the second choice.
+In fact, I will be very honest with you.
+I just will not do choice two because of all of the extra efforts it takes to do the second choice.

 Most Important Benefit of Open Air Exposure

 I seriously do see benefits to you to get your skin out there and put it into normally natural human situations.
 Skin does belong with open air and with open exposure happening to it.

 It is totally unnatural to have that part of my body covered up with a wafer and a pouch for the rest of my life.
 You have to figure out for yourself if it is worth the extra effort to be so inclined to performing choice #2.

 I am committing to having healthier skin around my stoma.
 As you can see the area close to a stoma is indeed very different looking.
 Any picture I have ever seem of stomas, plus seeing my own all the time, the is real.